 As China becomes more mainstream and gentrified, it will, in my opinion, become less attractive to foreigners, both tourists and expats.
 China’s “glory days” for expats are over, with both visa and internet regulations tightening, and the country is quickly losing that authentic “Wild East” vibe that appeals to adventurous globe-trotters.

 Although this might be the case for foreigners, however, it’s not necessarily a bad thing for Chinese citizens.
 As life gets “better”, an increasing number of Chinese who studied abroad are returning to look for work or start businesses on the mainland.
-China’s strengthening job market and favorable domestic policies, along with Western countries’ tightening immigration laws, have incentivized Chinese graduates to come back to the motherland in waves.
+China’s strengthening job market and favorable domestic policies, along with Western countries’ tightening of immigration laws, have incentivized Chinese graduates to come back to the motherland in waves.
 According to the Ministry of Education, between 2014 and 2019 the return rate of overseas Chinese students has remained above 78 percent.

-China’s development also makes it less attractive to foreign businesses who are heading to cheaper countries in Southeast Asia as the country pivots from the “world’s factory” to a technological powerhouse and a nation of consumers.
+China’s development also makes it less attractive to foreign businesses who are heading to cheaper countries in Southeast Asia as the so-called Middle Kingdom pivots from the “world’s factory” to a technological powerhouse and a nation of consumers.
 While beneficial for both China’s economy and environment, this pivot, along with a depleting expat community, could see China lose out in terms of foreign innovation and thinking.
 The world is now fixated on selling its products to China as opposed to developing them alongside her.

 If you want things to change in China, you need to control and modify the behavior of 1.3 billion people.
 That requires regulations and laws, both of which China has been rolling out like dumpling dough on Spring Festival in recent years.
 The Chinese government, recognizing that limited freedom of expression and privacy enables it to better monitor potentially problematic social issues, has been tirelessly gathering data while flagging and shutting down “dissenting voices”.